-5) In the semester before the internship is to take place, the student must submit an acceptable, formal proposal to his or her internship advisor.
-If the student has not yet secured an internship advisor, s/he should meet with the Graduate Program Director at the beginning of the semester before the anticipated internship to discuss possible faculty members whom the student might contact to discuss her/his internship ideas.
+5) In the semester before the internship is to take place, the student must submit an acceptable, formal proposal to their internship advisor.
+If the student has not yet secured an internship advisor, they should meet with the Graduate Program Director at the beginning of the semester before the anticipated internship to discuss possible faculty members whom the student might contact to discuss their internship ideas.
 The internship advisor may accept, reject, or request revisions of the proposal.